mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## Can you control logging with Spring Boot?
 How?

-- Spring Boot uses **Commons Logging** internally by default, but it leaves the underlying implementation open.
+Spring Boot uses **Commons Logging** internally by default, but it leaves the underlying implementation open.

+- By default, if you use the “Starters”, **Logback is used for logging**.

 - By default, ERROR, WARN, and INFO level messages are logged.
 In `application.properties` add: `debug=true` to enable debug level logging.